thirumalaics/2024_learning_vault/GCP/BQ.md

 	- on-demand
 		- we will have access to up to 2000 concurrent slots for a project
 		- BQ will temporarily go beyond this limit to accelerate smaller queries
-		- cost based on columns selected ever if we limit rows
+		- cost based on columns selected even if we limit rows
 		- we can cap the max bytes billed by the query
 		- user and project level custom cost controls
 			- project level quota limit the aggregate usage of all users
 			- user-level are separately applied to all users and service accounts within a project
-				- not for a specific user
+				- not for a specific user, groups then?
 	- capacity compute pricing
 		- predictable cost
 - storage pricing